Hyperbolic Geometry

 From Minkowski Space to Curved Spacetimes

-By applying differential geometry, Einstein realized gravity is not a force in the traditional sense, but a manifestation of curved spacetime.
-Hyperbolic geometry emerges as one possible curvature that spacetime can adopt.
+Hyperbolic geometry emerges as one possible curvature that spacetime can adopt in response to matter and energy distributions.
 The study of these non-Euclidean manifolds thus directly contributes to our understanding of gravitational fields, cosmic evolution, and the distribution of matter and energy across the cosmos.
+When we observe gravitational lensing or measure cosmic distances, we're essentially probing the geometric structure of spacetime itself.

 Hyperbolic Geometry in Cosmology